elkebir-group/cnaviz/docs/Tutorial.md

 ![Filtering Gif](Filtering.gif)

 ## Driver Genes
 To mark important driver genes along the x-axis of the linear plots, use the `Import Driver Genes` button in the sidebar.
 The uploaded file should be a TSV file with the following columns: `symbol` and `Genomic Position`.
 The `Genomic Position` column should be of the format [CHR]:[START]-[END].
 See drivers.tsv in the data folder for an example of a file that would be considered as valid input.
 Once uploaded, the driver genes will be represented as red dots along the x-axis of the linear plots.
 Hovering over one of these red dots will preview the driver gene it represents.
-Each red dot acts as a toggle button where clicking on it once will lock it in place, and clicking against will remove it.
+Each red dot acts as a toggle button where clicking on it once will lock it in place, and clicking again will remove it.

 ![Drivers Screenshot](Drivers_01132022.png)